Blincke History, Family Crest & Coats of Arms

 Important Dates for the Blincke family

 This web page shows only a small excerpt of our Blincke research.
-Another 211 words (15 lines of text) covering the years 150 and 1503 are included under the topic Early Blincke History in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) covering the years 150 and 1503 are included under the topic Early Blincke History in all our PDF Extended History products and printed products wherever possible.

 Blincke Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Blanch, Blanche, Blanck, Blank, Blance, Blanx and others.

 Early Notables of the Blincke family (pre 1700)